Make Your Logs Work for You

 Using XML Filtering

 The custom view you’ve just created is already an improvement over the basic filtering capabilities.
 However, we can take it even further.
-Let’s look at how we can use XML querying for more powerful filtering.
+Let’s examine how we can utilize XML querying for more effective filtering.

 Here’s where things change.
-Instead of doing what you did the previous time, go to the XML tab and mark the Edit query manually box in the lower-left corner of the window:
+Instead of doing what you did the previous time, go to the XML tab and check the Edit query manually box in the lower-left corner of the window:

 After you click this checkbox, you’ll be prompted with the following message: